ChaoticHackingNetwork/hArch/README.md

     4. After hArch install, it will download hArchPost
     5. arch-chroot /mnt
     6. ./hArchPost

-    7. ~~To install all tools after install run: sudo pacman -S - < Master or Install during boot~~
+~~To install all tools after install run: sudo pacman -S - < Master or Install during boot~~

-Tools will be broken down into categories for a more user preferred system, not every tool is needed.
-Master tool list is downloaded as of now!!!

-    1. Web-Tools = Web App and Network Tools, i.e. Metasploit, Dirbuster etc...
-    2. Cracking-Tools = Cracking tools , i.e Hydra, Hashcat etc...
-    3. Forensic-Tools = Tools for Forensics, i.e. Maltego, Steghide etc...
-    4. Master-toolList = You guessed it, all the tools in one txt file...
+WIP coming soon with Version 0.1.2

 If you wish to communicate with me on any updates or bugs!
 Create an issue or find me on Discord: @Chaotic_Guru#8356 or email me @bughunt3r88@outlook.com

-  ｈＡｒｃｈ Ｌｉｎｕｘ